raulmontano/360dialog_connector/README.md

 **HyperChat integration (optional)**

-If you want to use Hyperchat you must subscribe your UI to the Hyperchat events.
-Open your Messenger instance.
-Go to Messenger → Settings → Chat → Webhooks.
+If you want to use HyperChat you must subscribe your UI to the Hyperchat events.
+Open your _Messenger_ instance.
+Go to Messenger → Settings → HyperChat → Webhooks.

 Here, in the ‘Events’ column type “queues:update,invitations:new,invitations:accept,forever:alone,chats:close, messages:new,users:activity”.
 In the ‘Target’ column paste your UI’s URL, then click on the ‘+’ button on the right.

+Make sure to select the accepted files for **file sharing** (allowed both end-users and agents).
+Go to Messenger → Settings → HyperChat → Conversation, and add one of the following (if is not in the list): jpeg, png, pdf, xls, xlsx, doc, docx, mp4, avi, mp3, mpeg, ogg.

+> Voice format for Whatsapp is **OGG audio** (.oga), make sure to be selected if you want to use it in the escalation.

 # 360 Dialog